Sonata165/REMI-z/Readme.md

         - Each Track object represents one instrument, contatining notes of that instrument in this bar.
             - Each Note object represent one note, including onset, offset, pitch, velocity information.

-This Multitrack object can be create from various formats (supporting MIDI for now), and convert into various formats (e.g., MIDI, and REMI-z representation).
+This Multitrack object can be create from various formats (e.g., MIDI or REMI-z), and convert into various formats (e.g., MIDI, and REMI-z representation).

 ## Install
 Install from pip